 How do I get a Clevercast player with autoplay and muted?

-You can easily change this default behaviour by going to the ‘Live Player’ profile (through the Media > Players menu) and setting its ‘muted‘ property to ‘Yes’.
+If your account was created before October 2021, this may not be the case.
+But you can easily change the default behaviour by going to the ‘Live Player’ profile (through the Media > Players menu) and setting its ‘muted‘ property to ‘Yes’.
 Once you have done this, the embedded player for all events (or items) with this profile will automatically start playing in all browsers.